nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This feature allows users to know locations in a certain faculty, including blocks and lecture theatres when users input abbreviations of various faculties (e.g. FOS).

+The sequence diagram belows shows what happens when user input any faculty abbreviation: <br>
 ![PrintAreaLocationsCommand Sequence Diagram](diagrams/printAreaLocationsCommand.png)<br>
 *Figure 4.12 Sequence Diagram for print area locations function*